dmtryshmtv/dmtryshtmv.github.io/body.md

 [June 2018] I passed my qualifying exam!
 I defended a project proposal titled "Towards Statistical Limits in Hierarchical Communication".

-[Summer 2017] Worked at Los Alamos on parameter learning in models of power transmission.
+[Summer 2017] I worked at Los Alamos National Lab with Marc Vuffray and Andrey Lokhov on parameter learning in models of power transmission.
 Our project paper was accepted to [PSCC2018](www.pscc2018.net): ["Online Learning of Power Transmission Dynamics"](https://arxiv.org/abs/1710.10021).
-Joint work with Marc Vuffray and Andrey Lokhov.

-[Summer 2016] Analyzed times series data of moving monkeys with various measures of complexity including entropy rate, statistical complexity, and excess entropy.
-Joint work with Kelly Finn.
+[Summer 2016] Kelly Finn and I analyzed times series data of moving monkeys using various measures of complexity including entropy rate, statistical complexity, and excess entropy.

-[2016] Worked on developing a distance measure between memoryful stochastic processes modeled by Hidden Markov Models.
-Considered from probability measures, information theoretic, and computational mechanical perspectives.
-Joint work with James Crutchfield.

-[2014-2016] Studied various approaches to inferring stochastic processes with memory, modeled with Hidden Markov Models.
-Joint work with James Crutchfield.
+[2014-2016] I explored stochastic processes with memory, modeled by Hidden Markov Models.
+I studied the information theoretic content of discrete-state discrete-time stochastic processes and compared methods to statistically learn such processes.
+I was supervised by James Crutchfield.